ZetaPhase/BetaGo/README.md

 # About

-- Somewhat inspired by Pokemon Go by Niantic Inc
+- This project was created by `xeliot` (Dave Ho), who was inspired by Pokemon Go by Niantic Inc

 ## Architecture